About Us >>

 Center Leadership

-Joon Lee
+Joon Y. Lee – Founding Director

-Dr. Joon Y. Lee is the founding director of the BMRC.
-He specializes in cervical, thoracic, and lumbar spine surgery in the greater Pittsburgh area.
+Specializing in cervical, thoracic, and lumbar spine surgery in the greater Pittsburgh area.
 Dr. Lee graduated summa cum laude from University of California, Berkeley, and obtained his medical degree from Yale Medical School.
 He completed his residency in orthopaedic surgery at the University of Pittsburgh Medical Center, PA, and his fellowship in spine surgery at the Rothman Institute-Thomas Jefferson University in Philadelphia, PA.
 Dr. Lee performs spinal surgery using standard techniques and the latest cutting-edge surgical technologies.
 These include minimally invasive spine surgery, disc replacement, and microsurgical decompression.
 For certain spinal problems, these new techniques may allow faster recovery and eliminate the need for spinal fusion.

 Education & Training

-MD, Yale University School of Medicine, New Haven, CT
+- MD, Yale University School of Medicine, New Haven, CT

-Residency: UPMC Medical Education for Orthopaedic Surgery, Pittsburgh, PA
+- Residency: UPMC Medical Education for Orthopaedic Surgery, Pittsburgh, PA

-Fellowship: Thomas Jefferson University Medical College, Philadelphia, PA
+- Fellowship: Thomas Jefferson University Medical College, Philadelphia, PA

 Research Interests